 Amoxicillin: A Guide for Parents and Caregivers

-If you’re a parent, chances are you’ve heard of amoxicillin.
-It’s used very frequently for a variety of illnesses… At one point last year I had 6 different bottles of amoxicillin in my fridge for 3 different kids who were all sick with different things at the same time.
+It’s used very frequently for a variety of common bacterial infections… At one point last year, I had six different bottles of amoxicillin in my fridge for three different kids who were all sick with different illnesses at the same time!

 What is Amoxicillin?

-A member of the penicillin drug class, amoxicillin is an antibiotic that works by stopping the growth of bacteria that cause infections.
 Amoxicillin is an oldie but a goodie.
-While not the most powerful or broad antibiotic on the block, it’s great at treating lots of common bacterial illnesses that we see in children, such as:
+While not the most potent or broad antibiotic on the block, it’s excellent at treating lots of common bacterial illnesses that we see in children, such as:

-What is the Right Dose of Amoxicillin for My Child?
+What is the Right Dose of Amoxicillin for my Child?

 It is easy to mix up the directions, as they typically include a milligram (mg) dose and a milliliter (mL) volume.
 So, please ask questions at the doctor’s office and the pharmacy to be sure you understand your child’s dose and how to give it!

-How Do I Give Amoxicillin?
+How do I Give Amoxicillin?

-Fortunately, amoxicillin is one of the better-tasting liquid medicines, so kids don’t usually put up too much of a fight.
-Pro tip: some pharmacies can even flavor it for you if your child is not a fan of the typical bubblegum-esque suspension.
+Pro tip: Some pharmacies can even flavor it for you if your child does not like the typical bubblegum-esque suspension.
 Keep the following tips in mind when giving the medicine:

 • Shake the liquid well before each use.

-• Refrigeration is not required but is preferred, and it may taste better cold.
+• Refrigeration is not required, but many families find that it tastes better cold.

 • Use the measuring device provided with the medication.